mrsunny0/template-mit-be-thesis-proposal/README.md

 <img src="./_images/example_file_dir.PNG" width="50%">
 </div>

-\(\LaTeX\) , and mostly all code-based software don't have this GUI interaction.
+LaTeX, and mostly all code-based software don't have this GUI interaction.
 However, knowing where your documents and files are stored is essential, so we have to follow some rules and master file navigation without a GUI.

 ## Knowing what _paths_ are
 So instead of clicking your way through folders, you have to instead tell (_aka_ manually type out) the path that you want to go to.
 Much like giving directions to your computer.
 However, much like navigation, directions are relative to where you are.
 The directory (i.e. folder) you are currently located in is called the _*root*_ directory; however, if you jump to another directory, the new directory is now your _root_ directory.